johanwestling/git-going/README.md

 ## Commonly used commands

+### Clone & pull

+How you "download" and "update" your local copy of files from the server.

 #### git clone *git@git-repo.git*
 Downloads the content of the git repository.

 #### git pull
 Get latest changes from the server.

+### Branches

+How you can contain and group your changes depending on what you're working on.

 #### git branch -a
 Lists all branches in your machine.